networkrunt/NetworkRunt/content/post/afc-cluster-installation/index.md

 ## Installation

 The cluster nodes can be installed via two methods.
 The first method is by deploying an OVA in vSphere.
 Alternatively, you can boot from an ISO image.
 As part of this task, I will be using the ISO image.
 I will be using the naming convention AFC-CN-XX which stands for AFC-ClusterNode-XX.
-The internal node numbering is 00, 01 and 02 so i will also use the same numbering convention.
+The internal node numbering is 00, 01 and 02 so I will also use the same numbering convention.

 Create a VM with 4 CPU / 16GB RAM / 100GB HDD and configure the VM as a red hat 7 64 bit image.
 Specify management network and mount ISO image.